Svedrin/meshping/README.md

 ## Features

+* Graphs show latencies as they are, not aggregated into an average.
 * Runs traceroute to show the hops between your monitoring node and the targets.
+* Uses traced routes to draw a map of your network, rendered as an SVG.
 * Performs [Path MTU discovery](https://en.wikipedia.org/wiki/Path_MTU_Discovery) for each hop along the route, so you can see where MTUs get smaller.
 * Detects and displays routing loops.
 * Shows [AS](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) info about the hops along the route.
+* Multiple targets can be rendered in a single graph for comparison.
 * Meshping instances can be [peered](#wide-distribution-peering) with one another and will then ping the same targets.
 * Scrapeable by [Prometheus](prometheus.io).
 * Targets can be added and removed on-the-fly, without restarting or reloading anything.